Joint Optical-HI mock catalogues and prospects for upcoming HI surveys: Joint Mock Catalogues

 where $\mathcal{G}$ is a Gaussian distribution with mean $\mu$ and scatter $\sigma$; both are constrained to be contiguous function of $M_r$.

 where $p_1,p_2$ and $q_1,q_2$ are fitted parameters for the two populations of galaxies.
 They fitted a Schechter form \citep{Schechter} of luminosity function in term of magnitude, given as,

 where $c=0.4\ln(10)$; $M^*$~and~$\phi^*$ are characteristic number density and magnitude and $\alpha$ is faint-end slope.
 We take these parametrised relations and fitted values of $p_1,p_2$ and $q_1,q_2$ (see table 1 of \citet{Baldry} for details) and generated a volume-limited sample of galaxies.
-The bimodal colour $(u-r)$ magnitude $M_r$ distribution for this mock catalog is shown in the right panel of~\Fref{fig:cmplane}.
+The bimodal colour $(u-r)$ magnitude $M_r$ distribution for this mock catalogue is shown in the right panel of~\Fref{fig:cmplane}.
 This distribution represents the sample of galaxies observed in a volume (within $z\leq 0.05$) of the SDSS survey.
-Note that the \HI selected galaxies in the A100-SDSS catalog (\emph{left-panel}) are dominantly blue galaxies.
+Note that the \HI selected galaxies in the A100-SDSS catalogue (\emph{left-panel}) are dominantly blue galaxies.
 The generated SDSS galaxy distribution (\emph{right panel}) in the colour $C_{u-r} = M_u-M_r$ and r-band magnitude $M_r$ plane is bimodal, which constitutes: (1) The blue galaxies (mostly star-forming main sequence galaxies) and (2) Red galaxies (passive \HI deficit or quenched galaxies).
 The optimal colour divider, indicated by the \emph{black-dashed} line, separates the galaxies into two distinct populations.
-The colour distribution of galaxies in the A100-SDSS catalog shows a bias due to \HI selection when compared to the optical distribution shown in the \emph{right panel}.
+The colour distribution of galaxies in the A100-SDSS catalogue shows a bias due to \HI selection when compared to the optical distribution shown in the \emph{right panel}.
 This is due to the non-detection of red galaxies in ALFALFA-\HI survey.
 Since the colour–magnitude (CM-plane) sample ( in \emph{right panel}) is constructed from the optical survey alone, using it in joint optical-\HI surveys results in a biased \HI selection, and can not be used to correlate its optical properties to \HI properties of A100-SDSS data.
 Generated SDSS optical galaxy sample (volume limited) in \emph{right-panel} is shown for comparison purposes to illustrate bias in ALFALFA \HI detection (\emph{left-panel}).
-Thus we need to work with the joint catalog and not the optical data alone for construction of joint mock catalog.
+Thus we need to work with the joint catalogue and not the optical data alone for construction of joint mock catalogue.

-To construct the CM plane for the joint optical-\HI survey, we take the A100-SDSS catalog as a template.
+To construct the CM plane for the joint optical-\HI survey, we take the A100-SDSS catalogue as a template.
 To generate the CM plane for the joint \HI optical survey, we follow these steps,